Tag: seafood

 Indian, main course, seafood

-• Add in the tomato and fry for 3 minutes.
+• Add in the garlic and curry leaves.
+Fry for 2 minutes.

 Indian, main course, seafood

-• Add in the ginger garlic paste and fry for a minute.
+• Add in the tomatoes, turmeric, fennel, and chili powder.
+Fry for a minute.

 Indian, main course, seafood